c-zhou/polyGembler/README.md

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar gbspileup -i ${in_vcf_file} -a ${assembly_fasta_file} -f ${parent_sample_1}:${parent_sample_2} -p 2 -t 32 -o ${map_out_dir}

-The command takes the VCF file (-i option) and the assembly fasta file (-a option) as input.
+The command takes the VCF file (-i option) and the assembly FASTA file (-a option) as input.
 Two parental samples of the full-sib family should be specified with -f option and use ":" as delimiter.
 This is a diploid genome so set -p option as default 2.
 It uses 32 CPUs.
 The output files will be found under ${map_out_dir} directory (-o option).

 #### 4. Run haplotype phasing algorithm